mlmstem/Night_in_the_wood/README.md

 ## Summary of Contributions

 ### Chris Chen
+- Developed the first person player movement and initial camera setup
+- Setup the first person animation for all movements (jump, running, attack)
+- Developed the Attack mechanism and Animal hit collisons
+- Created Animal Snake and developed relevant movement & attack patterns
+- Created Animal Lizard and developed relevant movement & attack patterns
+- Conducted Cooperative Evaluations and Questionnaire
+- Selected and arranged background music for the entire game

 ### Quiana Sison
 - Implemented the bird companion functionality including questions and follow script